MohamedAmineDHIAB/guided_self-attention_for_vision_transformer/README.md

 ## Guided Soft Attention & Self-Attention for DenseNet & Vision Transformer :robot:

-This repository contains the code for the paper `Clinically Guided Soft Attention for AI-Assistance in Histopathology` :books:
+This repository contains the code for the thesis `Clinically Guided Soft Attention for AI-Assistance in Histopathology` :books:

 The paper that inspired this work is [`Guided Soft Attention Network for Classification of Breast Cancer Histopathology Images`](https://ieeexplore.ieee.org/abstract/document/8873545) :scroll: